gkubed/gkubed.github.io/_posts/2019-06-23-nasa-march-madness-2019.markdown

 {% include image_full.html url="https://www.flickr.com/photos/toadsy/48100556222/in/album-72157709181793248/" imageurl="https://gkubed.s3.amazonaws.com/2019-06-23-nasa-march-madness-2019/_MG_9457-1200.jpg" title="" caption="" %}

 Sunday came and went quickly.
-By the time the last session ends, half of the paddock is empty, so I took no more photos.
-Many attendees travel across multiple states to round the concrete playground for the weekend.
+Many attendees travel across multiple states to round the concrete playground for the weekend, so by the time the last session ends, half of the paddock is empty, and another NASA event is in the books.
 Until next time, VIR.

 # Bonus Photos